secure-data-systems/zod-select/README.md

 # ZodSelect

-**ZodSelect** is a strongly typed selection utility built on top of [Zod](https://github.com/colinhacks/zod) (v4).
+**ZodSelect** is a strongly typed selection utility library built on top of [Zod](https://github.com/colinhacks/zod) (v4).
 It allows developers to create dynamic select statements with precise TypeScript inference — perfect for shaping responses in database queries, or APIs. `ZodSelect` ensures that both your types and runtime logic stay in sync — with no external dependencies.

 - ✅ Built on Zod v4
 - ✅ No external dependencies (except `zod`)